Thomas Pridgen: Suicidal Tendencies, Chiodos, Trash Talk (2014)

 On March 11, 2014, Pridgen confirmed on his Instagram and Facebook page that he has joined Suicidal Tendencies.
 On September 3, Pridgen along with Joseph Troy have joined Chiodos after members Derrick Frost and Matt Goddard left the band.
 During this time period, Pridgen also recorded the drums for the album "No Peace", by Trash Talk, which was released April 22, 2014.

 Giraffe Tongue Orchestra (2011, 2015–2017)

 In mid-2011, it was announced that Pridgen was working on a new group with Mastodon vocalist and guitarist Brent Hinds, the Dillinger Escape Plan guitarist Ben Weinman, and former Jane's Addiction bassist Eric Avery.
 Giraffe Tongue Orchestra was founded in 2012.

 The band's debut album Broken Lines was released September 23, 2016 with the main line-up featuring Hinds, Pridgen and Weinman, who were joined by William DuVall from Alice in Chains and Pete Griffin from Dethklok.

-Residente and rejoining Trash Talk (2017–present)
+Residente, rejoining Trash Talk and joining Fever 333 (2017–present)

 On March 31, 2017, rapper Residente released his debut solo album self-titled Residente.
 Pridgen was announced later as part of the touring members of the Residente band.

 In May 2020, Pridgen announced he has rejoined Trash Talk to record their new EP, Squalor, which is due to be released June 6.

+In 2021, The Mask of the Phantasm released their debut album New Axial Age featuring Pridgen on drums alongside another former member of The Mars Volta, Adrián Terrazas-González.

+In 2023, Fever 333 frontman Jason Aalon Butler announced that Pridgen, along with April Kae and Brandon Davis, are the new members of the band, replacing original members Stephen Harrison and Aric Improta, as drummer, bassist and guitarist, respectively.
+The band's debut single as a quartet, "$wing," was released on May 31, 2023.